Agriculture

 Odisha

-Government Measures to support Jute Farming
+Government Measures to Support Jute Farming

 • Launched in 2015, the Improved Cultivation and Advanced Retting Exercise for Jute (Jute-ICARE) aims to double the income of jute growers.

-1. When is jute crop grown?
+1. When is the jute crop grown?

 Jute crop can be grown from March to May.